 If you’re charged with your first, second, or tenth Baltimore DUI, a speeding ticket, or other criminal or traffic violations…You need an experienced Baltimore DUI lawyer on your side.
 One who will work to get you the best possible result.

 Below are answers to common questions on Maryland PBJs.

-Does Probation Before Judgment Show on a Background Check?
+Will Probation Before Judgement Show up on a Background Check?

-No. Since your PBJ does not count legally as a conviction you will not have a criminal record.
+No. Probation Before Judgement does not show up on a background check.
+Since your PBJ does not count legally as a conviction you will not have a criminal record.
 Though you still must complete the terms required by the court to keep it clean.
 Since it is not a conviction, you also do not need to share your PBJ with a potential employer.

 No, PBJs are not available to the public.